 The main reason pedestrians suffer serious injuries in vehicular collisions is the negligence of motorists.
 Driver negligence and carelessness behind the wheel can cause serious pedestrian harms, including broken bones, lacerations, head and brain injuries, and spinal cord injuries.
 If you or a family member in Mobile has suffered any type of injury in a pedestrian accident, contact our law firm today.

 Your Rights as an Injured Pedestrian in Mobile

 As is the case in most states, you have the power to pursue financial compensation from the at-fault driver and/or other party after a pedestrian accident in Alabama.
 Alabama is a fault (or “tort”) insurance state, meaning injured victims will file insurance claims with the at-fault party’s insurer.
 Protect your rights by not admitting fault and by reporting your accident to Mobile police right away.
 Requesting immediate medical care for injuries can also help strengthen your case.
 The more information you can gather to prove the driver’s fault for your accident, the better your odds will be of securing compensation.
 Contacting an attorney as soon as possible after a pedestrian accident can help you with the investigative process.
-The lawyers at Long & Long have the resources to hire experts and look into your case for signs of the other party’s negligence.
+The lawyers at The Long Brothers have the resources to hire experts and look into your case for signs of the other party’s negligence.
 We can also help you file your claim within the state’s strict deadline.
-With legal representation from Long & Long, you could potentially recover the costs of your medical bills, past and future pain and suffering, emotional distress, rehabilitative therapies, lost wages, property damage, and other harms.
+With legal representation from The Long Brothers, you could potentially recover the costs of your medical bills, past and future pain and suffering, emotional distress, rehabilitative therapies, lost wages, property damage, and other harms.
 We aren’t afraid to go up against drivers’ insurance companies in pursuit of recovery, or taking your claim to court if necessary for just compensation.
 Call (251) 432-2277 or contact us online today for a free consultation.